AlbaCili/School-of-Salamanca/README.md

 This objective is achieved through the use of NLP applications, such as lemmatization and frequency distribution of lemmas, extracted from 16th-17th century Latin and Spanish texts.

-This repository displays the results, namely, 100 most common lemmas, obtained from this applied methodology, as long as the list of stop words and corrected Latin/Spanish names (used in the normalization process), the text formats used for before mentioned NLP tasks.
+This repository displays the results, namely, 100 most common lemmas, obtained from this applied methodology, as long as the list of stop words and corrected Latin/Spanish names, which were used in the normalization process, the used text formats and python codes, through which the before mentioned  data collection was processed